Geskywalker/starter-hugo-research-group/content/authors/Gabrielle/_index.md

 - Researchers
 ---

-Gabrielle graduated from University of Westminster in 2016 with a First-Class Honors in BSc Cognitive Neuroscience and completed a MSc in Cognitive Neuroscience in 2018 with a distinction at the University of Sussex.
+Gabrielle graduated from the University of Westminster in 2016 with a First-Class Honours in BSc Cognitive Neuroscience and completed a MSc in Cognitive Neuroscience in 2018 with a distinction at the University of Sussex.
 Gabrielle's main interests are in cognitive profiles, brain-body interactions, and neuroimaging.
-Gabrielle's first research assistant role was in the Qmap-PD study at UCL and is now a clinical research assistant on the AND-PD research team at UCL.
+Since July 2019, Gabrielle has had two positions as a research assistant at University College London researching Parkinson's disease.
+The first research group was Qmap-PD, and now she is on the AND-PD research group.